powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 exampleBase_SV.xml
 ```

-where the updated SSH files will supersede the original ones, and the SV will contain the correct dependencies of new SSH and original TPs and TP_BD.
+where the updated SSH files will supersede the original ones and depend on the original EQs, and the SV will contain the correct dependencies of new SSH and original TPs and TP_BD.

 ## CGM (Common Grid Model) manual export